codeformilwaukee/codeformilwaukee.github.io/README.md

 The body of the post below the `---` can be formatted in [https://guides.github.com/features/mastering-markdown/](Markdown) with text, lists, images, etc.

-See PULL_REQUEST for an example pull request.
+See this [https://github.com/codeformilwaukee/codeformilwaukee.github.io/pull/16](here) for an example pull request.

 ### Project Cards